adarivamsi/PBFlix/README.md

 # PBFlix - Passionate Burger

-This project is a simplified front end clone of Netflix.
+This project is a simplified front-end clone of Netflix.
 It was created with React and CSS (Grid and Flexbox).
 It uses The Movie DB API to show movies.
 Feel free to contribute!

 ## Tools used:

 - ReactJS
 - Axios
-- Firebase
-- YouTubeApi
 - MovieUrl

 ## Demo